 The bump is where the ramp temperature drops off a bit so that you can start the final drying stage of the coffee, and control the mallard reaction in a more acute manner.

-Final drying phase and start of Maillard stage
+Final drying phase and the start of Maillard stage

-After 240°F or 116°C until the yellow browning stage, you should be targeting a change in temp (or ramp) to be as consistent as possible.
-This allows for better control of the Maillard reaction, which will convert the sugars to caramels ensuring the coffee evenly brown and prevent tipping and scorching.
+After 240°F or 116°C until the yellow browning stage, you should be targeting a change in temp (or ramp) to be as consistent as possible, or even decrease slightly at a regular rate.
+This allows for better control of the Maillard reaction to come.
+In turn, this will convert the sugars to caramels ensuring the coffee evenly brown and prevent tipping and scorching.

-During this stage the temperature ramp should be what was determined optimal for the roast profile that you identified for the coffee taste preferred.
-Sweeter coffees have a higher ramp here (but not too high), and more savoury coffee prefers a slower ramp.
+During this stage, the temperature ramp should be what was determined optimal for the roast profile that you identified for the coffee taste preferred.
+Sweeter coffees have a higher decrease in ramp here (but not too high), and more savoury coffee prefers a slower ramp.

 Yellowing phase to brown and start of Exothermic